 You can use your phone to select videos from your PC, and then wirelessly stream them onto your TV, all via the comfort of your armchair.
 Effectively, your mobile phone becomes your new remote control.

-what UPnP is, it's a standard for seamlessly transferring media across devices.
+Of course, not all mobile phones are capable of doing this, but a surprising number are.
+Read on for more details of what's involved.The gadget in question is the Google Media Server, which is basically a desktop-based UPnP server.
+For those who don't know what UPnP is, it's a standard for seamlessly transferring media across devices.
 In order to achieve this, all devices must support UPnP.
 Nearly all PCs already do (and they certainly will if you install the Google Media Server), as do an increasing number of home devices, including PlayStation 3, XBox 360, certain HDTVs, Hi-Fis and Personal Media Players (just look for the acronyms UPnP or DLNA to see if yours does).

 More recently, a range of mobile phones have also supported the technology, including most of Nokia's N-Series range (the N95 and N80 are particularly well-suited to this).
 It's with these phones that you really can stream media effortlessly from PC to any UPnP-equipped device in the house, all controlled via your mobile phone, and all thanks to Google's nifty new gadget.